 How to Help a Constipated Baby

 Like Grandma said, “it’s important to stay regular,” and that’s especially true for babies.
-Fortunately, breast-fed babies almost never get constipated, or hard stools They may skip a few days between poops, but even then, the consistency is pasty to loose.
-Bottle-fed babies on the other hand, can get hard poop, but a couple of commonsense ideas can usually correct the problem and provide baby constipation relief.
+Breastfed babies almost never get constipated (have hard stools).
+They may grunt and strain…and even skip a few days between poops (during the first couple of months), but even then, the consistency is pasty to loose.
+Bottle-fed babies on the other hand, can sometimes struggle to pass hard little pieces.
+Fortunately, a couple of commonsense ideas can usually correct the problem and provide fast relief.

 Note: Never give honey or corn syrup as a laxative, before the first birthday.